Knowledge Enhanced Graph Neural Networks for Graph Completion: Method: KeGNN

-\begin{example}[Citation Graph] A Citation Graph $\mathbf{G}_{Cit}$ consists of documents that can cite each other.
-The documents are represented by nodes $\mathbf{N}_{Cit}$ and citations by edges $\mathbf{E}_{Cit}$.
-Documents can be attributed with features $\mathbf{X}_{Cit}$ that describe their content in matrix format as Word2Vec \cite{word2vec} vectors.
-Each document is labelled with a topic category that is described in $\mathbf{Y}_{Cit}$.
-Since all nodes have the same type (documents) and the graph contains only one edge type (citation), $\mathbf{G}_{Cit}$ is homogeneous. \end{example}
+\begin{example} A Citation Graph $\mathbf{G}_{\mathrm{Cit}}$ consists of documents and citations.
+Figure~\ref{fig:graph_structure} shows an extract of the Citeseer citation graph that is used as example to guide through this paper.
+The documents are represented by a set of nodes $\mathbf{N}_{\mathrm{Cit}}$ and citations by a set of edges $\mathbf{E}_{\mathrm{Cit}}$.
+Documents can be attributed with features $\mathbf{X}_{\mathrm{Cit}}$ that describe their content as Word2Vec \cite{word2vec} vectors.
+Each node is labelled with one of the six topic categories \{AI, DB, HCI, IR, ML, AG\}\footnote{The classes are abbreviations for the categories \emph{Artificial Intelligence, Databases, Human-Computer Interaction, Information Retrieval, Machine Learning and Agents}.} that are encoded in $\mathbf{Y}_{\mathrm{Cit}}$.
+Since all nodes (documents) and edges (citations) have the same type, $\mathbf{G}_{\mathrm{Cit}}$ is homogeneous. \end{example}